CogentRoleplayCommunity/FogentRoleplay/src/Adventures/LostTunnelsOfTundelver/LostTunnelsOfTundelver.md

 Here is a brief summary of the most important NPCs in Tuntin and their relevance to the adventure:

-1. **Toblen Stonehill (Innkeeper):** The proprietor of the Stonehill Inn, a central location in Tuntin where adventurers can gather information and secure lodging.
+1. **Toblen Bedrock (Innkeeper):** The proprietor of the Bedrock Inn, a central location in Tuntin where adventurers can gather information and secure lodging.
 2. **Elmer Barton (Trading Post Owner):** Operates a trading post and owes money to the party if you are using the "Meet Me in Tuntin" adventure hook.
 3. **Daran Edermath (Order of the Gauntlet Member):** A member of the Order of the Gauntlet who has a quest for the party, providing an opportunity for adventurers to become involved in the order's activities.
 4. **Linett Graygale (Trader):** Operates a trading post and offers a reward for retrieving her stolen supplies, motivating the party to engage with the town's troubles.